May 12, 2014

 administrative nurse manager for the Department of Veterans Affairs

 Medical Center in the Bronx, N.Y., where she oversees the daily

 Shillingford is in good company.
 Some 37 percent of Mount

 students are preparing for careers in healthcare.
-The college

 For more details, see Mount Saint Mary College Magazine online